ibm-cloud-docs/resiliency/chaos-engineering.md

 ## Running Chaos tests on IBM Cloud
 {: #chaos-ibmcloud}

 In this section, we illustrate how to setup one such framework, LitmusChaos, and run a few scenarios on Red Hat OpenShift on {{site.data.keyword.cloud_notm}}.
 The application under test is a sample, stateless web application made up of multiple microservices.
-As discussed in [Target environments](#chaos-target-environments), these are intended to be attempted only in a testing or staging environment initially.
+As discussed in [Target environments](#chaos-target-environments), it is recommended to attempt this in a testing or staging environment first.

 ### Architecture
 {: #litmus-arch}
-We build upon the secure and compliant deployable reference architecture, [Red Hat OpenShift Container Platform on VPC landing zone](docs/deployable-reference-architectures?topic=deployable-reference-architectures-ocp-ra).
+In this setup, we build upon the secure and compliant deployable reference architecture, [Red Hat OpenShift Container Platform on VPC landing zone](docs/deployable-reference-architectures?topic=deployable-reference-architectures-ocp-ra).
 The management cluster hosts the management plane components of LitmusChaos, while the workload cluster hosts the application under test and the execution plane components which injects faults locally as part of the chaos experiments.

 ![Exemplary architecture](images/chaos-roks-arch.drawio.svg "Chaos framework exemplary architecture showing LitmusChaos components"){: caption="Chaos framework exemplary architecture showing LitmusChaos components" caption-side="bottom"}

 Typically, an administrator would setup the clusters, configure the environment, create application namespaces and provide access for development and testing teams to deploy into their respective namespaces.
 LitmusChaos would deploy as just another application alongside the application under test.
-Once the environment is configured correctly, rest of the steps can be performed by a non-administrator.
+Once the environment is configured correctly, rest of the steps should be performed by a non-administrator role.

 ### Considerations
 {: #considerations}

 Network traffic rules:

 The deployments in both clusters pull images from public container registries like quay.io and docker.io.
 Hence, external access to registries' secure https port needs to be allowed.
 Additionally, the subscriber component deployed in workload cluster fetches scheduled workflow runs from backend server and pushes logs and data back to it.
 Allow inter-vpc traffic over secure https port in VPC security groups and access control lists.
-ChaosCenter UI

 Security:

 Most kubernetes experiments leverage only the kubernetes APIs within namespace scope and so does not need escalated privileges.
-However, some like pod-network-corruption and node-kill or stressers required privileged mode as well as higher cluster level permissions and are not suitable for all environments.
-On {{site.data.keyword.cloud_notm}} Red Hat OpenShift, a cluster admin controls what actions and access pods can perform by using [security context constraints](docs/openshift?topic=openshift-openshift_scc) by default.
+However, some like pod-network-corruption and node-kill or stressers require privileged mode as well as greater cluster level permissions and are not suitable for all environments.
+On {{site.data.keyword.cloud_notm}} Red Hat OpenShift, a cluster administrator controls what actions and access pods can perform by using [security context constraints(SCC)](docs/openshift?topic=openshift-openshift_scc) by default.
 We will use only [pod-delete](https://litmuschaos.github.io/litmus/experiments/categories/pods/pod-delete/) and [pod-network-partition](https://litmuschaos.github.io/litmus/experiments/categories/pods/pod-network-partition/) experiments which are namespace scoped and do not require additional privileges.

-By default, the `litmus-admin` service account is used by the experiment which has broader permissions, however as part of hardening the environment, we will instead use a restricted service account.
+By default, the `litmus-admin` service account is used by the experiment which has broader permissions, however as part of hardening we will instead use a restricted service account which can run with the default `restricted-v2` SCC.

 ### Management plane setup
 {: #mgmt-plane}